 Historically, Bury was a mill town which centred on textile production and it was in fact the Brooksbottom Mill in Summerseat which launched Bury’s role in the cotton industry.
 Industry increased for the area when the town was connected to the national canal system by the Manchester Bolton and Bury Canal in the early nineteenth century.

-As well as its industrious history, Bury is renowned for being the birthplace of Sir Robert Peel, the founder of the British Police Force, a monument of him can be found outside the parish church in the centre of the town.
+As well as its industrious history, Bury is renowned for being the birthplace of Sir Robert Peel, the founder of the British Police Force, a monument to him can be found outside the parish church in the centre of the town.

 Just around the corner from the station is The Met Theatre which hosts a wide array of productions and musical performances.
 Why not break up the day with some retail therapy?
 The Millgate Shopping Centre as well as modern shopping precinct, The Rock, offer a great choice of high street stores that cater for every taste and budget, including Primark, Topshop, Debenhams and Next.